amitiuttarwar/bitcoin-notes/addrman.md

   - gets the `CAddrInfo` of the `CService` object
 	- updates `nLastSuccess`, `nLastTry`, `nAttempts`
 	- does NOT update `ntime`
+	- moves address from new to tried table
+	- check & store any tried table collisions

+  - call graph: when processing the `VERSION` message, `PeerManager::ProcessMessage` will invoke `CConnman::MarkAddressGood` for any outbound address. the `CConnman` function simply forwards the call along to `CAddrMan::Good`

+- `CAddrman::Attempt_`
+  - updates `nLastTry`

+- `CAddrman::IsTerrible`: returns a bool based on usefulness of address
+  - if address was tried in in the last minute (`nLastTry`), return false
+  - if the `nTime` is more than 10 mins in the future, return true
+  - if the `nTime` has been set, but is more than 30 days old, return true
+  - if we've tried >3 times (`nAttempts`), but never had a success (`nLastSuccess` is still 0), return true
+  - if we haven't had a success in 1 week & have attempted more than 10 times, return true
+  - if none of these conditions match, return false

 ### Serialization
 - `CAddrInfo` uses the #define `SERIALIZE_METHODS`, and is serialized into